Excess 14 Maintenance and Monitoring

 Rudder Control Line Tensioning

 Tensioning is done through the Port engine.
-Other Excess owners have said recommended tension was 45 kg (+/- 5 kg).
-However, without a tensioner, or a home port, it’s hard to measure.
+Other Excess owners have said the recommended tension was 45 kg (+/- 5 kg).
+However, without a tensioner or a home port, it’s hard to measure.
 After two months of constant sailing, I’ve noticed ours has become more slack.
-I used a deflection method to test the tension, and adjusted to limit the deflection, while still maintaining a solid feel in the wheel.
+I used a deflection method to test the tension and adjusted it to limit the deflection while still maintaining a solid feel in the wheel.

 Ground Tackle